killthekitten/kirshatrov-com/_posts/2020-09-08-ruby-ractor-web-server.md

 Again, it worked!

-The next step of implementing a web server would be to bake HTTP parser to read request headers.
-There's a [http-parser](https://github.com/cotag/http-parser){:target="_blank"} gem that is using C code, and I've heard that is not supported by Ractor yet.
+The next step of implementing a web server would be to bake a HTTP parser to read request headers.
+There's a [http-parser](https://github.com/cotag/http-parser){:target="_blank"} gem that is using a C extension, and I've heard that is not supported by Ractor yet.

-I found an HTTP parser that comes as a part of WEBrick which is a build into Ruby's standard library.
+I found an HTTP parser that comes as a part of WEBrick which is a built into Ruby's standard library.

-I tried the following snipped:
+I tried the following snippet:

 ```ruby
 require 'webrick'